BjornFJohansson/pydna/README.md

 ## Optional Requirements
 Pydna has been designed to be used from the Jupyter notebook.
 If you have IPython and Jupyter installed, there are functions in pydna for importing ipython notebooks as modules among other things.

-If scipy, numpy, matplotlib and mpldatacursor are installed, the gel simulation functionality is available.
+If scipy, numpy, matplotlib and mpldatacursor are installed, the gel simulation functionality is available, otherwise not.

+The pydna conda package installs all optional requirements (see below).

 - [ipython>=4](https://pypi.python.org/pypi/ipython)
 - [jupyter>=1.0.0](https://pypi.python.org/pypi/jupyter)